 Did you know that currently there are over 123,000 people in the United States waiting for an organ transplant?
 Furthermore, an additional person is added to the list every 12 minutes.
 Each of these people is in dire need of a liver, heart, kidney or any other organ transplant.
 Sadly, more than 6,500 people in a year die before that organ becomes available for them.

 Choosing to share the gift of your life to help other people in need is possibly one of the most apical expressions of compassion and generosity.
 Unfortunately, Organ donors are always scanty in number.
 There are far more people in need of an organ transplant than there are willing to donate an organ.
 In fact, most donors only donate a lung or kidney when asked to do so for a family member or for a loved one in their lives.

 However, this is not the case for most cancer patients and cancer survivors.
 Many cancer survivors wish to help other people in need by becoming organ donors.
-If you are wondering if it’s possible for a cancer survivor to be an organ donor, the answer is YES.
+Now, can cancer patients donate organs? the answer is YES.
 However, it varies by the cancer type and medical condition (more information on this below).
 As a matter of fact, organ donations from patients who have had cancer are becoming increasingly common, says the body overseeing organ donations in the United States and the United Kingdom

 The following information is aimed to shed a light on this topic and help you understand all the basic information about organ donations from cancer patients.
 And it also looks deeper at what kind of organs cancer patients can be allowed to donate as well as address all the common questions people have concerning cancer patients donating organs.